 Tropical Cyclone Outlook

-- In total, four to six named tropical cyclones (TCs) are expected between November 2020 to April 2021.
+- In total, five to seven named tropical cyclones (TCs) are expected between November 2022 to April 2023.
 On average, around seven TCs affect the RSMC Nadi-TCC AoR per season.
-Thus, this season is predicted to have a near average or below average number of TCs
+Thus, this season is predicted to have a average or below average number of TCs.

 Other Relevant Information